AriyaGup/MREN303---Design-Course---Mobile-robot/Round 2/Ultrasound Measurements.md

 |80|80|
 |100|98|

-**Document distance results (Table 3 and your results figure) in the Round 2 folder.
-How well does the ultrasonic sensor perform within your tested distances relative to its stated sensing range of 2 cm to 400 cm?
-Add 1-3 sentences summarizing your findings.**
+The measure distances is very accurate.
+As shown in the table above, before the distance exceeds 80 cm the measured distances is the same as the actual distances.
+In our plan for the competition we would use the sensor in the Autonomous Mode, we don't need to ditect objects further than 80 cm.
+Therefore, no adjustments are need for the arduino script.
+Within the range 2 cm to 400 cm the ultrasonic sensor would only have error less than 1%.